shroomist/urob-zmk-config/readme.md

 ## Highlights

-- clean keymap + unicode setup using helper macros from [zmk-helpers](https://github.com/urob/zmk-helpers)
+- simple keymap configuration using helper macros from [zmk-helpers](https://github.com/urob/zmk-helpers)
 - the base keymap and combo setup are independent of the physical location of keys and are re-used for multiple keyboards.
 The configuration is fit onto